-1. The law directly discriminates against babies with disabilities
+This law directly discriminates against babies with disabilities

-This law is directly discriminatory; it allows for a baby to be aborted on the basis of her disability, which is a protected characteristic under equality law.
+Our abortion law is directly discriminatory; it allows for a baby to be aborted on the basis of her disability, which is a protected characteristic under equality law.
 In this way, it is no different than sex-selective abortion.

 Not only can a baby be aborted because of her disability, but this can take place after the 24-week limit – the point when she could survive outside the womb.
 For the majority of people who take a gradualist view of life in utero — that a baby’s moral worth increases the further she continues in gestation — the point of viability carries a lot of weight.
 It is even more significant, therefore, that abortion is allowed right up to birth if a baby has the characteristic of disability.

 However, a problem arises in that the law does not recognise an unborn baby as a legal person.
 Whilst those of us who are pro-life recognise the personhood of an unborn baby, a non-person cannot be discriminated against in the eyes of the law.
 It is thus highly unlikely that a court would find Ground E to be direct discrimination.

 The law indirectly discriminates against people with disabilities